 Nikki, Business Support Center Manager

-As a Customer Care group leader in the Business Development Center, Nikki assists her team members, peers and customers on a range of issues – from explaining bills to finding solutions for complex problems.
+As Manager of The Business Support Center, Nikki assists her team members, peers and customers on a range of issues – from explaining bills to finding solutions for complex problems.

 “This type of work is extremely rewarding to me,” said Nikki, who is currently pulling double duty as part of a team working to upgrade JEA’s billing system.
 “We are very excited about the enhanced features.
 They’ll allow us to better serve our customers and increase the efficiency of our employees.”
 Those upgrades will roll out in the year ahead.